CI-Dominik/pp2-card-battle/README.md

 ![Screenshot of the player area](docs/player-area.jpg)

 ## Score display
-* In the score display area, the player can see the current phase which is also indicated by the colour of the background.<br>
+* In the score display area, the player can see the current phase, which is also indicated by the color of the background.<br>
 In the other columns, the player can get an overview of the cards that are left in the deck, the amount of enemies present, the power value of either the player or the enemy and a calculated damage value which is the result of the damage, subtracted by the defense values.

 <br>